-Today, a savory recipe from tradition: Umbrian Easter cheese bread.
+Today a savory traditional recipe: Umbrian Easter cheese pie.

-During Easter celebrations, Italian tables are filled with culinary specialties that can never be missing.
-In central Italy, we have different versions of cheese bread or crescia, the Umbrian one without cheese pieces, the Abruzzese with cheeses and cured meats or the Marche version with large cheese chunks in the dough.
-And how can we forget the casatiello or the Neapolitan tortano?
+During the Easter festivities on Italian tables there are many culinary specialties that can never be missing.
+In central Italy we also have different versions of cheese pie or crescia: the Umbrian one without chunks of cheese, the Abruzzese version with cheeses and cured meats, or the Marchigiana one with large pieces of cheese in the dough.
+And how could we forget the casatiello or the Neapolitan tortano?

-The one I propose today is the Umbrian version without cheese pieces, prepared with the basic ingredients of eggs, flour, pecorino, and milk, making this cheese bread fragrant and tasty.
+The one I propose today is precisely the Umbrian version without cheese pieces, prepared with the basic ingredients — eggs, flour, pecorino and milk — which make this cheese-leavened bread fragrant and tasty.

-As with all traditional recipes, every household has its infallible version, passed down in grandmothers’ notebooks where you can’t understand much, but you’ve been lucky enough to knead it many times with her, so you don’t need much explanation.
+As with all traditional recipes, every household has its infallible version, the one passed down in grandmothers’ notebooks where you can hardly read anything, but you were lucky enough to knead alongside her so many times that you don’t need many explanations.

-According to religious tradition, the Umbrian Easter cheese bread should be prepared on Holy Thursday or Good Friday to be eaten only at Easter during breakfast with blessed hard-boiled eggs and a nice glass of red wine.
+According to religious tradition, the Umbrian Easter cheese pie should be prepared on Maundy Thursday or Good Friday so it can be eaten only at Easter for breakfast with blessed hard-boiled eggs and a nice glass of red wine.

-Great to accompany with cold cuts and cheese in the Easter lunch appetizer or to take with us in the picnic basket on Easter Monday, it is very easy to prepare, though it has two risings, making the process a bit long.
-Still, I assure you it is absolutely worth it.
+Great to accompany cold cuts and cheeses as an appetizer at the Easter lunch or to take in the picnic basket for Easter Monday.
+It’s very easy to prepare, but it requires two rise periods so the process is a bit long — I assure you it’s absolutely worth it.

-Now let’s see together, step by step, how to make this recipe.
+Now let’s see step by step how to make this recipe together.

 You might also be interested in